librecell/blackmark/README.md

 # blackmark

+blackmark:it [ information technology  ]
-blackmark:it  (an offering from librecell)
+                    [ an offering from librecell ]

+possibly the best anti-videogame / multi-user dimension in massive modern federation.